ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/syllabus.md

 ## Late or Missed Assignments/Exams
 The [Assignments, Exams, and Grading] section details which assignments can be submitted late or missed without penalty.
 In summary:
 - [Engagement](#engagement) grades can be earned in various ways but no late submissions will be accepted.
-The week with the lowest engagement grade will be dropped when calculating final grades.
 - [Programming Assignments (PAs)](#programming-assignments-pas) can be resubmitted/late until up to one week after the deadline; the last PA must be submitted by the final exam day.
 - [Exams](#exams): Missed quizzes can be "retaken" during the final exam.
 No exam can be taken late.